Driving in New York State

 As used in this section, the term "resident" shall mean domiciliary, that is, one who lives in this state with the intention of making it a fixed and permanent abode.
 It shall be presumptive evidence that a person who maintains a place of abode in this state for a period of at least ninety days is a resident of this state.

-If I am a student studying in NYS do I need a NYS driver license?
+If I am a student studying in New York do I need a New York State driver license?

 Students from other states or from other nations who attend school in New York State are normally not considered NYS residents.

-If I am visiting NYS from another country do I need a NYS driver license?
+If I am visiting New York from another country do I need New York State driver license?

 - 1. You can’t drive in New York if you are under the age of 16.
 If you have a learner permit or a driver license from another state, you are not exempt from this rule.